openrails/openrails/Source/Documentation/Manual/options.rst

 - sounds and audio files
 - cab views
 - world files
+- dynamic track profiles
 - terrain tiles and terrain textures

 Note that this means there are an assortment of systems that hot reloading and manual reloading do NOT affect:

-- tracks and track markers
+- track database and track markers
 - signals
 - activities and timetables
 - paths, services, and traffic